akvorado/akvorado/docs/design.md

 It also exposes a simple way to report healthchecks from various components.
 While it could be used to kill the application proactively, currently, it is only exposed through HTTP.
+Not all components have healthchecks.
+For example, for the `flow` component, it is difficult to read from UDP while watching for a check.
+For the `http` component, the healthcheck would be too trivial (not in the routine handling the heavy work).
+For `kafka`, the hard work is hidden by the underlying library and we wouldn't want to be declared unhealthy because of a transient problem by checking broker states manually.
+The `daemon` component tracks the important goroutines, so it is not vital.

 The general idea is to give a good visibility to an operator.
 Everything that moves should get a counter, errors should either be